danielezappala/Test_DevScaffolding/docs/README.md

-# test-devscaffolding - Architecture Documentation
+# eno_inventory - Architecture Documentation

 ## Overview

-test-devscaffolding is a production-ready monorepo application built with modern technologies and best practices.
+eno_inventory is a production-ready monorepo application built with modern technologies and best practices.
 The system consists of a FastAPI backend, Next.js frontend, PostgreSQL database with PgBouncer connection pooling, Redis for session management, and Traefik as the ingress controller with automatic HTTPS.

 ## Architecture